Conveyancing terms explained

 - Email updates and text messages at key stages of the transaction

-Our high quality and efficient residential property team is accredited by the Law Society’s Conveyancing Quality Scheme.
+Our high quality and efficient residential property team are accredited by the Law Society’s Conveyancing Quality Scheme.

 In September 2019, our conveyancing solicitors were named ‘Regional Conveyancing Firm of the Year’ for the East Midlands at the LFS Conveyancing Awards 2019.
 The award win also led to us being shortlisted for the ‘Overall Conveyancing Firm of the Year’, for which we took home the second-place silver award.